4dboard/Proxy-yxorP/README.md

 ![image](https://user-images.githubusercontent.com/6468571/152181888-0b505d28-41c9-4d17-bf4d-9cb3b3411e67.png) ![image](https://user-images.githubusercontent.com/6468571/177672382-fc29dfac-1dab-4192-b042-ced6a6c051e9.png)

-Two of the most powerful PHP reverse proxies now accessible on the internet have been merged to create a single web proxy that outperforms the two when their combined performance is considered.
-Please keep in mind that this is a brand-new project that may undergo changes in the future.
-With the php-proxy library, a component of the PHP programming language that is available for free download, you may quickly and easily configure a web proxy application for your web server.
-If you are able to contribute to or support this project, it would be much appreciated as it would enable me to devote more development time to it, therefore expediting its progress.
+The performance of a single web proxy surpasses that of the two original web proxies combined.
+Due to the combination of two of the most powerful PHP reverse proxies presently available on the Internet, this is now feasible.
+Combining two PHP reverse proxies resulted in the creation of this web proxy.
+Due to the fact that this is a brand-new project, it may be modified in the future.
+Your cooperation and understanding are much appreciated in this subject.
+You just cannot ignore this part of the issue.
+Using the PHP-Proxy library, which is a component of the PHP programming language and can be downloaded for free from the PHP website, you may quickly and easily configure a web proxy application for your web server.
+Visit their website if you are interested in learning more about PHP.
+Thus, you may avoid manually setting the web proxy application you use.
+If you are able to help financially or in any other way to the success of this project, please know that you will be shown a great degree of gratitude and will not be acting alone.
+I could devote more time to the growth and development of the project, therefore accelerating its overall advancement.

 ![image](https://user-images.githubusercontent.com/6468571/153799459-4c352a2d-2bc0-413d-9048-7f94bdd7a1a5.png) ![image](https://user-images.githubusercontent.com/6468571/152181888-0b505d28-41c9-4d17-bf4d-9cb3b3411e67.png) ![image](https://user-images.githubusercontent.com/6468571/157206067-a7263dc6-09e4-4350-8ad2-3bd51fc349b0.png) ![image](https://user-images.githubusercontent.com/6468571/157188795-5034fd0f-d40e-4a58-9e8e-286e713fb397.png)